James Guthrie (minister): Guthrie's political and theological views

+Guthrie was theologically and politically aligned with Archibald Johnston, whose 3-volume diaries were lost until 1896, and not fully published until 1940.

 From the first, Guthrie ranged himself amongst the Protesters, and, indeed, was generally regarded as one of their principal leaders.
 By this time he had been translated to Stirling, where he had, as his colleague, Mr. Bennett, a man of kindred spirit, with whom, on the questions of the day, he was generally in agreement.
 Hew Scott's later edition says Guthrie came to Stirling around November 1650 although Kilpatrick discusses 1649.
 Not satisfied with expressing in a letter to the Commission of Assembly their dissatisfaction with the aforesaid Resolutions, they continued to preach against them and to denounce them as involving the nation in sin.
 For this they were cited to appear before the Committee of Estates at Perth, where Charles II was now holding his Court, and, having done so, they refused to acknowledge the King's right to interfere with them in the discharge of their ministerial functions.

 "This our protestation' they said, "we make, not from any disrespect to the King's Majesty or your Lordships' authority, nor from any purpose to decline or disobey the same in anything civil, but from the tender regard which we have and owe unto the liberties and privileges of the Church of Jesus Christ, which both the King's Majesty and your Lordships and we are in so solemn a way bound to maintain and preserve inviolable."

 In 1650 Guthrie treated General John Middleton with a high-handedness which sealed his own fate.
 Middleton, who joined Charles II immediately on his landing on 23 June, took the lead in a project for a royalist army in the north.
 On 17 October Guthrie, by the "Western Remonstrance", withdrew from the royalist cause; on 14 December he sent a letter to the general assembly at Perth denouncing Middleton as an enemy of the Covenant, and proposing his excommunication.
 Guthrie was appointed to pronounce the sentence next Sunday, and, despite a letter from the assembly bidding him delay the act, carried out the original order.
 At the next meeting of the commission (2 January 1651) Middleton was loosed from the sentence after public penance.
 He never forgave the affront.